yonahbox/Yonah_ROS_packages/ogc_ws/src/despatcher/Readme.md

 The air despatcher compiles A2G payloads by subscribing to the relevant mavros topics, and publishes the payloads to `ogc/to_sms`, `ogc/to_sbd` and `ogc/to_telegram` topics as strings

 The ground despatcher receives A2G payloads by subscribing to `ogc/from_sms`, `ogc/from_sbd` and `ogc/from_telegram` topics.
-For regular payloads, they are decoded and published to `ogc/from_despatcher/regular` topic as a `regular_payload` msg.
+For regular payloads, they are decoded and published to `ogc/from_despatcher/regular` topic as a `RegularPayload` msg.
 All other incoming messages will be received and published to `ogc/from_despatcher/ondemand` as strings

 **Ground-to-Air commands**